in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 First of all ensure you are using the recommended versions of Spring Boot (`<version>2.1.3.RELEASE</version>`) and Spring Cloud (`<spring-cloud.version>Greenwich.RC2</spring-cloud.version>`) with all the four applications - netflix-eureka-naming-server, currency-exchange-service, currency-conversion-service and netflix-zuul-api-gateway-server.

+Ensure that there are no typos in the URLs you are using - http://localhost:8100/currency-converter-feign/from/EUR/to/INR/quantity/10000, http://localhost:8000/currency-exchange/from/EUR/to/INR, http://localhost:8100/currency-converter/from/USD/to/INR/quantity/10, http://localhost:8765/currency-conversion-service/currency-converter-feign/from/USD/to/INR/quantity/10 and http://localhost:8765/currency-exchange-service/currency-exchange/from/EUR/to/INR.

 (1) Make sure that you have this configured in `application.properties` of currency-exchange-service, currency-conversion-service and netflix-zuul-api-gateway-server `eureka.client.service-url.default-zone=http://localhost:8761/eureka`

 (2) Make sure that name of the currency-exchange-service application matches the path in the url.